This portrait is part of the Mental Mapping Project https://www.joshuasarinana.com/mental-mapping

-Jessica TranVo is a Boston-based mixed media artist.
+Jessica TranVo is a mixed media collage artist.

 en·nui /änˈwē/ (noun) ennui,

-1. Dictionary: a feeling of utter weariness and discontent; a feeling of being tired, bored, and dissatisfied https://www.collinsdictionary.com/us/dictionary/english/ennui
+1. Dictionary: a feeling of utter weariness and discontent; a feeling of being tired, bored, an existential dissatisfaction

 2. From Old French enui, from ennuyer, to annoy, bore.
 The Old French verb anoier also gave rise to a noun, variously spelled enui and annui, meaning "chagrin, sadness."
 The Modern French form of this noun, ennui, came to mean "boredom, lassitude," and it was with this sense that the word was borrowed into English in the 1700s.